Title: | Power Analysis for Research Experiments |

 formula |

-A model formula for testing treatment effects in
+A right-hand-side formula specifying the model for testing treatment effects,

 beta |